I visited the Nubian Pyramids of Meroe, Sudan, in 2015, as part of my 7-month, 19,000 km overland journey from Cairo to Cape Town.

 Tomorrow I will stand on the side of the road and wait for any vehicle going north, hoping for a ride, free or otherwise.

 Atbara is around 100km away and then Port Sudan, another 500.
-I should manage that in a day, the roads smooth and straight thanks to the Chinese who have paved most of Sudan.
+I should manage that in a day, the roads here are smooth and straight thanks to the Chinese who have paved most of Sudan.
 They are waiting for the situation in South Sudan to improve and then they will move in and extract all the rich pickings there, connected with super-fast roads, straight from the mines to Port Sudan and a cargo boat to China.

 As dusk fell, I felt anxious.
 We were still more than 2 hours from Port Sudan.
 I hate arriving anywhere at night.